alibaba/beidou/.github/CONTRIBUTING.md

 - **If the commit is a Breaking Change, please note it clearly in this part.**
 - related issues, like `Closes #1, Closes #2, #3`
-- If there is a change about an old feature or a new feature, please associate `doc` and `beidou-init`
+- If there is a change about an old feature or a new feature, please associate `doc`

 e.g.